camunda/camunda/docs/src/introduction/quickstart.md

 ```

 To close all subscriptions you can press CTRL-C to stop the topic subscription
-and use the `kill` command to stop the background jobs of the tasks
+and use the `kill` command to stop the background processes of the job workers.
-subscriptions.

 ```
 kill %1 %2 %3